skison/Dijkstra_map_for_Godot-1/README.md

 You can also run `cargo test` and you're free to look at the Rust tests or contribute to them.

 ## Contributing

 Open an Issue before working on a feature, bugfix, or unit test, so we can then discuss it.
 Then you can work on it (or let someone else) before initiating a pull request.

-Before opening a pull request, if you modified the Rust code, be sure you have built it with `cargo build --release` and it still works!
+Before opening a pull request, please check the following:
+* If you modified the Rust code, be sure you have built it with `cargo build --release` and it still works!
 * The unit tests should pass (`cargo test` and the GUT tests)
 * All the example scenes (visualization demo and project examples) should run correctly
-* Ensure you have run `cargo fmt` and `gdformat` (via [GDScript Toolkit](https://github.com/Scony/godot-gdscript-toolkit)) on your files
+* Ensure you have run `cargo fmt` and `gdformat` (via [GDScript Toolkit](https://github.com/Scony/godot-gdscript-toolkit)) on your added/edited files

+To set up gdformat/GDScript Toolkit, it is recommended to use a Python virtual environment (venv)
+* `python3 -m venv .venv` or `python -m venv .venv` will create a .venv/ folder you can [activate](https://docs.python.org/3/tutorial/venv.html)
+* After activating the venv, verify that you are using Python 3: `python --version`
+* Install GDToolkit: `pip install gdtoolkit==4.*`
+* Run the linter on your GDScript file with `gdlint path/to/file.gd` to show you what needs to be formatted
+* Format your file with `gdformat path/to/file.gd` (careful, data loss is possible), double check linter afterward in case some code couldn't be auto-formatted

 ## TODO

 * if performance on dijkstra is a real heavy consideration, consider implementing threading

 ## Use in Projects

 - [tacticalRPG](https://github.com/astrale-sharp/tacticalRPG): An in-development framework for creating a tactical rpg using Rust and Godot.

 ## Acknowledgments
 * KohuGaly